 Mandi Williams, Special Education

 Mrs. Mandi Williams is our lead Speech Language Pathologist.
 She joined the WYVA team in 2014.
 Her entire career has been centered on combining her love of language with her love of teaching.
 Mrs. Williams holds an A.A. in Foreign Language (Persian Farsi) from Monterey Peninsula College, a degree pursued while serving as a cryptologic linguist in the US Air Force.
 She also holds a B.S. in Elementary Education from Montana State University, Billings and a M.S. in Communication Disorders from California State University, Northridge.
 She was awarded her bachelor’s and master’s degrees through online programs and has a lot of experience on the student side as well as the teaching side of virtual learning.
 She has worked in a variety of settings including national security/intelligence, early childhood education and elementary education.
-She now works with students at WYVA from Kindergarten through 12th grade, empowering students to gain enhanced communication skills.
+She now is a certified teacher of structured literacy and works with students at WYVA from Kindergarten through 12th grade, empowering students to gain enhanced communication skills.

 Michele Thompson, Special Education